ON THIS PAGE

 Configuring MACsec with GRES

-The graceful switchover (GRES) feature enables a switch or router with redundant routing engines to continue forwarding packets, even if one routing engine (RE) fails.
-You can configure MACsec to provide uninterrupted service during RE switchover.
+The graceful switchover (GRES) feature enables a switch or router with redundant Routing Engines to continue forwarding packets, even if one Routing Engine fails.
+Nonstop active routing (NSR) is an enhancement on GRES that does not rely on helper routers (or switches) to assist the routing platform in restoring routing protocol information.
+You can configure MACsec to provide uninterrupted MACsec service and secure your traffic during a Routing Engine switchover.

 The MACsec Key Agreement (MKA) protocol maintains the MACsec session between two nodes on a point-to-point MACsec link.
 The MKA protocol works at the control plane level between the two nodes.
 One node acts as the key server and generates a secure association key (SAK) to secure the link.

-To enable GRES for MACsec, you must configure the suspend-for
+To enable GRES and NSR for MACsec, you must configure the suspend-for

-on the local node so that it sends a suspension request in the event of an RE switchover.
+statement on the local node so that it sends a suspension request in the event of a Routing

-You must also configure the node acting as key server to accept suspension requests using
+Engine switchover.
+You must also configure the node acting as key server to accept suspension

-statements, you must also configure GRES and nonstop
+statements, you must also configure GRES and NSR.

 During GRES, the following MACsec features are disabled: